 - Form IN01 (Application for Registration)

-- · Memorandum of Association
+- Memorandum of Association

-- · Articles of Association
+- Articles of Association

-- · Registration fee payable to Companies House.
+- Registration fee payable to Companies House.

-It is important that the company's articles contain the regulations required by The FA (see 6.1).
+It is important that the company's articles contain the regulations required by The FA.
 It will then be necessary to submit the signed form IN01 together with a signed memorandum of association, articles of association and your payment.

-The memorandum and articles of association are considered further under section 6.5.
+The memorandum and articles of association are considered further under paragraph 6.5 below.
 Full details on completion of the Form IN01 is beyond the scope of this Guide: however, it requires the completion of information about the proposed company name, the type of company, the registered office, directors and secretary, statement of capital and (only if the company is limited by shares) or (only if the company is limited by guarantee), a statement of guarantee, then a statement of compliance.

 The company will only come into existence when the Registrar of Companies issues a certificate of incorporation.
-The standard service takes around 7 days (fee of £40); an express 'same day' service for registration on the day of receipt by Companies House is available (fee of £100); or the application can be made electronically (£15 standard service, £30 for 24 hours).
+The standard service takes around 7 to 14 days (fee of £40); an express 'same day' service for registration on the day of receipt by Companies House is available (fee of £100); or the application can be made electronically (£15 standard service, £30 for 24 hours).
+Electronic applications can only be made if Companies House model articles of association are adopted, without any amendments.
 All payments should be made to Companies House.